Blob algebra approach to modular representation theory: The -canonical basis via Soergel calculus

 \subsection{$p$-canonical basis}

-Following Soergel's classification of indecomposable Soergel bimodules, in \cite[Theorem 6.26]{EW} the authors prove that the indecomposable objects in $\HC$ are indexed by $W$ modulo shift, and they call $B_w$ the indecomposable object corresponding to $w\in W$.
-It happens that the object $B_s$ is the sequence with one element $(s)\in \HC.$ Because of this, if $\underline{w}=(s,r,\cdots, t)$ we will sometimes denote by $BS({\underline{w}}):=B_sB_r\cdots B_t$ the element $\underline{w}\in \HC$ (this is also common usage for Soergel bimodules).
+Following Soergel's classification of indecomposable Soergel bimodules \cite{soergel2007kazhdan}, Elias and Williamson proved in \cite{EW} that the indecomposable objects in $\HC$ are indexed by $W$ modulo shift, and they call $B_w$ the indecomposable object corresponding to $w\in W$.
+It happens that the object $B_s$ is the sequence with one element $(s)\in \HC.$ Because of this, if $\underline{w}=(s,r,\cdots, t)$ we will sometimes denote by $BS({\underline{w}}):=B_sB_r\cdots B_t$ the element $\underline{w}\in \HC$.
+The right hand side is the monoidal product in the (strict) monoidal category $\HC$.

 In \cite{EW2} the authors prove that, if $\Bbbk$ is the field $\mathbb{R}$, then $\ch([B_w]) = \underline{H}_w$.
 (More precisely, to obtain this result one must combine the equivalence between $\HC$ and the category of Soergel bimodules proved in \cite{EW} with the main results of \cite{EW2} and \cite{Lieq}.)
 Thus the indecomposable objects in $\HC$ categorify the Kazhdan-Lusztig basis when we work over the real numbers.
 But when $\Bbbk$ is the field $\mathbb{F}_p$, then the character of $B_w$ is no longer forced to be the canonical basis.